-The applicant submitted that the closure of the east walkway has created a greater risk to her safety as she now has to access her premises via the laneway which is frequented by persons who pose a threat to her safety.
-The applicant sought an order requiring the creation of a temporary access through the property to the premises from 52nd Street until the east walkway was opened.
-She suggested that the access could be created via the main entrance to the building by providing keys to the tenants or by re-establishing the access to the walkway on the west side of the building.
-This could be accomplished by opening a section of the existing fence or installing a gate.
+The applicant stated that she understood that access to the entrances to the rental premises was a part of the tenancy agreement and referred to the sign at the entrance to the walkway which reads, situation which did not occur when the walkway was open.
+The applicant submitted that she would be satisfied with a gated access on the west side of the building or access through the main entrance.
+She sought an order similar to the one requested by Ms Letourneau namely, an order requiring the creation of a temporary access through the property to the premises from 52nd Street until the east walkway was opened.
 The applicant also sought an order requiring her to pay rent to the rental officer and authorizing her to arrange for the west access to be completed and for the respondent to pay for any associated costs.
-The applicant also sought monetary compensation of \$9522.
+The applicant also sought monetary compensation of \$8802.